It's 800-941-Sean, if you want to be a part of the program.

 And to your point, he has said over and over, my job is to help make America healthy again, but we can't do that without our farmers, and we have to protect our farmers.

-So moving in the direction of healthier food, uh ensuring that our food processors, et cetera, aren't using all the stuff they've been using forever, but doing it in a way that supports our farmers, ensure ensuring that they actually can make money, can support their family, can turn it over to their children and their grandchildren.
+So moving in the direction of healthier food, ensuring that our food processors, et cetera, aren't using all the stuff they've been using forever, but doing it in a way that supports our farmers, ensuring that they actually can make money, can support their family, can turn it over to their children and their grandchildren.

-I I I think Bobby is a great partner in all of that, and really he he's talk about changing the game.
+I think Bobby is a great partner in all of that.

-I mean the president is the the lead game changer, but Bobby Kennedy is right behind, and he's been very open and very willing to learn about our crop protection systems, about how important fertilizer is to feeding the world, but how we can potentially begin to move toward healthier alternatives that will be good for the farmers and hopefully even make them more profitable in the future.
+And he's been very open and very willing to learn about our crop protection systems, about how important fertilizer is to feeding the world, but how we can potentially begin to move toward healthier alternatives that will be good for the farmers and hopefully even make them more profitable in the future.

-There's got to be a balance to all of this, because you're right.
+There's got to be a balance to all of this because you're right.

-I mean, we have what percentage of uh farmers and what percentage of the world do we actually feed?
+I mean, we have what percentage of farmers and what percentage of the world do we actually feed?

 Well, that's right.

-I mean, listen, I'm I'm sitting in front of my USDA building right now in Washington talking to you.
+I mean, listen, I'm sitting in front of my USDA building right now in Washington talking to you.

 I'll go in in just a minute.

-This US Department of Agriculture, founded by Abraham Lincoln in 1862 is the people's department.
+This U.S. Department of Agriculture, founded by Abraham Lincoln in 1862, is the people's department.

-Today it's closer to five percent.
+Today, it's closer to 5%.

-So part of what we're doing at USDA is ensuring that all Americans understand how important this is, but also that we're opening the aperture, we're opening the market to new farmers.
+So part of what we're doing at USDA is ensuring that all Americans understand how important this is, but also that we're opening the aperture.

 We're ensuring that rural America has the opportunity to thrive, that the American dream can live there as well.